Craners/mysterybox-api/README.md

 <!-- * Hat tip to anyone whose code was used -->

-- Do What You Can't today
+- Do What You Can't
   <!-- * etc -->